Collect AWS VPN logs

 There are two different entry points to set up feeds in the Google SecOps platform:

-8. Specify values for the following input parameters:
+3. Specify the values in the following fields.

 • S3 URI: The bucket URI.